Glitches prevent $1,200 stimulus checks from reaching millions of Americans

 Andrea Tasan and her husband were eventually locked out of the Get My Payment site after trying to check the status of their payment.

-The Maryland couple filed tax returns in 2018 and 2019, each time requesting that their refunds be applied to pay the following year’s taxes.
+The Maryland couple filed tax returns in 2018 and 2019, each time requesting their refunds be applied to pay the following year’s taxes.
 Because of this, the IRS has no direct deposit information for them.
 The Get My Payment tool confirmed they were eligible for a stimulus payment based on their 2019 return, but they couldn’t get any more information.

 “The system returned with the response that our information did not match their records,” Tasan said.

 They tried again using their adjusted gross income and refund amounts for their 2018 return.
-Again they were told the information doesn’t match the IRS records.
+Again they were told the information doesn’t match IRS records.
 The system then locked them out because they made “too many attempts” to access the tool.

 They now have to wait a day to try again.
 The IRS is also preventing people from changing the bank account information already on file as a measure to prevent fraud.